Argentinos Juniors

 Asociación Atlética Argentinos Juniors is an Argentine sports club based in La Paternal, Buenos Aires.
 The club is mostly known for its football team, which currently plays in the Argentine Primera División, and was recognized as one of the most important football teams of South America by FIFA.
 It is one of the eight Argentine first division teams that have won the Copa Libertadores.
 The continental trophy was won in the club's first entry to the contest, in 1985.

-The most remarkable sign of this team is the power of its youth teams, which unveiled some of the most talented footballers in Argentinian football history, with Diego Maradona as the greatest example of all.
+Nevertheless the most remarkable sign of Argentinos Juniors has been the talented players emerged from its youth divisions, with Diego Maradona as the greatest example of all.
+This earned the club the nickname semillero del mundo ("seedbed of the world").
 As a result, it has been described as "one of Argentina's most distinctive football clubs".